samin-craftsmen/CEA-2026/Root/.github/pull_request_template.md

-Closes #17
+Closes #10

 ## Dependencies

-- Merge PR #19
+- Merge PR #27

 ## What does this PR do?

-- Implements the frontend part for bulk and exception handling for daily meal participation.
-Team Leads/Admin can apply bulk actions for their scope (e.g., mark a group as opted out due to offsite/event).
+- Allows Admin and Logistics roles to configure special day types that affect meal availability and participation behavior.
+Implements Only the backend.

 ## Type of Change